 Area G Community Plan Review

 The Regional District of Central Kootenay (RDCK) has initiated the review and update of Electoral Area G Rural Land Use Bylaw No. 1335.
 The Rural Land Use Bylaw for portions of Electoral Area G was adopted in 1999.
 Since that time, there has been an identified need to review the goals and objectives set out in the plan to better reflect the circumstances of today.
-A community plan is legislated to be reviewed every five years.
-In rural areas, where the rate of change is not as great as in more urbanized settings, community plans may not be reviewed for seven to ten years after they are first developed.
+In rural areas, where the rate of change is not as great as in more urbanized settings, community plans may not be reviewed for many years after they are first developed.
 The intent of the community plan review is the development of a Comprehensive Land Use Bylaw (CLUB) which will incorporate elements of an Official Community Plan (OCP) and Zoning Bylaw for the respective communities within Electoral Area G.

 A Draft Comprehensive Land Use Bylaw was presented to the communities of Electoral Area G during the month of November 2015.
 During that time, it was expressed that other areas may want to participate.
 An informal survey of residents outside of the Plan area was conducted in January and February of 2016.
 At that time, it was concluded that the Plan area boundaries may be expanded to include the communities of Rosebud Lake and Nelway.